TAIP-15: Agent Connection Protocol

 Abstract

-This TAIP defines a protocol for agents to establish secure, authorized connections with each other, particularly for ongoing business relationships.
+This TAIP defines a protocol for agents to establish secure, authorized connections with each other, particularly for ongoing business relationships like agentic initiated transaction workflows as well as recurring and metered billing.
 It builds on TAIP-2 messaging, TAIP-9 relationship proofs, and TAIP-13 purpose codes to provide a standardized way for agents to request and authorize connections with transaction constraints.
 The protocol includes OAuth-style authorization flows, allowing interactive user consent when needed, and supports defining transaction limits and allowed purposes upfront.

 Motivation